Connected Mobility

 • the transport of dangerous goods;

-• vehicle malfunctions or anomalies.
+• vehicle anomalies or faults.

-The collected information is centrally processed and transformed into operational insights, recommendations and real-time actions, reducing decision-making latency and increasing the effectiveness of cooperative services.
+The information collected is processed centrally and transformed into operational insights, recommendations and real-time actions, reducing decision-making latency and increasing the effectiveness of cooperative services.

 An integrated platform for road operators